40343450/SEMCourseworkGroupB/use_cases/use_case1_24.md

 ##Success End Conditions

-A report showing the population of people, people living in cities and people not living in cities in each region
+A report showing the population of people, people living in cities and people not living in cities in each country

 ##Failed End Conditions

-No report showing the population of people, people living in cities and people not living in cities in each region
+No report showing the population of people, people living in cities and people not living in cities in each country

 ##Primary Actor